LassiHeikkila/ComputerSecurityProject2022/README.md

 There are also commands for reading and writing the SPI flash memory, which is probably the most interesting part for us.
 It would be nice to download the entire firmware image from the device.

 #### Dumping SPI flash
-The SPI flash on this device is 8MB, which is quite small and fits into RAM, so we can read all of it in one go by running:
+The SPI flash on this device is 8MB, which is quite small and fits into RAM, so we can read all of it in one go by running some [sf commands](https://u-boot.readthedocs.io/en/latest/usage/cmd/sf.html):
 ```console
 sf probe
 sf read 80000000 0 800000